openkfw/TruBudget/doc/encryption/encryption.md

 ```
 multichaind [chain]@[ip-address]:[port] - daemon -proxy:[user]:[pass]@[myproxy]:[myproxyport]
 ```

-SOCKS in intself does not provide encryption.
-The most common usage scenarios are probably to give a node running on a computer with no Internet access connectivity via proxy connected to the Internet, or to connect Bitcoin node to TOR (The Onion Network).
+The most common usage scenarios are probably to give a node running on a computer with no Internet access connectivity via proxy connected to the Internet, or to connect Bitcoin node to TOR (The Onion Router).

+SOCKS protocol in itself does not provide encryption.
+Dynamic port forwarding with SSH creates a local SOCKS proxy server.
+When client connects to a port associated with the SOCKS proxy, its connection is forwarded to the configured *ssh server*.
+It is this part of connection that is encrypted, namely from ssh client to ssh server, and back.
+Traffic from server to destination is, and should be, the same as before it entered proxy, which in our case is unencrypted.

+Problem which arises if SOCKS proxy would be used as a solution for adding encryption on top of unsecured HTTP without VPN is the need to create a *complete digraph*, in which every multichain node is connected to every other multichain node by a bidirectional encrypted communication channel.

+If it was possible to automate creation of tunnels, it might be a viable option.

 ## SSH tunnel